leanswift/leanswift.github.io/ecommerce/pages/econnect-sxe/20.3.0/usermanual-for-eConnect-SX.e-or-CSD-20.3.0.md

 ## Sales

 The 'Sales' section contains three settings related to the sales order process from Magento to SX.e.
+From this version, all the three lines of shpipping address will appear in SX.e/CSD if given.

 <kbd>
 <img alt ="sales config" src="https://github.com/leanswift/leanswift.github.io/blob/dev/ecommerce/images/eConnect-Sxe/sales_config.png"></kbd>